Important Information and Frequently asked questions:

 Is there any entertainment for children?

-Parents/Guardians are responsible for the entertainment and behaviour of their little ones.
+Parents/Guardians are responsible for the entertainment and behavior of their little ones.
 Due to the length of many of our adventures it is recommended that parents come prepared with a plan to entertain their children along the passage.

 Do you allow pets on board?